I’m Josefine Parker. My name is also Voyager -

 A white, Slavic-American from Baltimore, I spend my time writing and keeping kitchen within a queer, rural neighborhood centered in Cannon County, Tennessee.
 This mountainous area is temperate rainforest and traditional shared hunting territory of Southeastern nations and tribes including the Mvskoke, Uchi, and Tsalagi.
 In my herbal and cooking practice, I use a mixture of the wise woman way, Ayurvedic principles, wild fermentation techniques, and natural transition resources.

 I learn about herbs from Spice Rack (Irma Preikschat), and I’ve studied women's sacred mysteries with ShuNahSii Rose of In Sacred Balance.
 I hold a B.A. in American Studies from University of Maryland, College Park, where I studied LGBT Studies with Dr. Christina Hanhardt.
 I’ve been a 2014 Leeway Foundation Art & Change Grant recipient.
-In August, I’m co-teaching workshops with Spice Rack about herbal transition for trans women at the New England Women’s Herbal Conference and the Homo-Intensive Herbal Studies weekend in Middle Tennessee.
+In August, I’m co-teaching workshops with Spice Rack about herbal transition for trans women at the New England Women’s Herbal Conference.

 My writing on trans liberation and ecology is available in articles and zines including Wild Transition, For Wildness to Bloom, Song of Magnolia, and SSSY BTCH.
 I also emcee punk shows, make t-girl mixtapes, and perform poetry with musical accompaniment.